 - Put it in writing.
 Don’t be shy.
 Negotiate your rate, and ask the broker to include the detention pay rate and terms in the rate contract.
 If the broker refuses to do this, consider it a warning sign, and move on to another load.

-Prove detention time with KeepTruckin, the most affordable ELD solution for small carriers.
+Prove detention times with KeepTruckin, the most affordable ELD for small carriers.